Parliamentary Constituencies (Amendment) Bill (Twenty Seventh sitting)

 Question put and agreed to.

-As the Committee cannot consider the clause of the Bill until the House has agreed a money resolution, I call Afzal Khan to move that the Committee do adjourn.
+As the Committee cannot consider the clauses of the Bill until the House has agreed a money resolution, I call Afzal Khan to move that the Committee do adjourn.

 Adjourned accordingly till Wednesday 27 February at Ten o’clock.